 Step 1: Switch ON the GPS receiver.
 The battery indicator on the GPS receiver should glow green (permanently ON) and the satellite indicator should flash ON (green) once per second when a stable NMEA output has been established.
-The Bluetooth indicator should be OFF.
+The WPAN indicator should be OFF.

-Step 2: Switch ON the Gx and open the Gx_GPS program to run the Gx's GPS utility application.
+- Step 2: Switch ON the Gx and open the Gx_GPS program to run the Gx's GPS utility program.
 Tap on the "Settings" button and select "NMEA" via the menu button in the "GPS" field.
 Also, select "COM 1" from the adjacent menu, assuming that you'll be using a serial cable connection.
-Next, tap on the "Save" button.

-Step 3: Connect the GPS receiver to the Gx data-logger via the serial cable that came with the Gx (9-pin female plugs on the both ends).
-Connect the serial cable to the built-in serial port on the Gx.

-Step 4: View the GPS data on the Gx screen.
-An example GPS Data screen is shown below.
+Next, tap on the "Save" button. - Step 3: Connect the GPS receiver to the Gx data-logger via the serial cable that came with the Gx (9-pin female plugs on the both ends).
+Connect the serial cable to the built-in serial port on the Gx. - Step 4: View the GPS data on the Gx screen.
+The screen will appear as indicated in the example below.